 - Related Read: Can Lacquer Thinner Remove Paint?

 You can strip fresh coatings off concrete surfaces using white spirits.
 However, if the coating has dried, you can’t remove it.
 Concrete is porous too, so you shouldn’t use too much solvent as it can damage it.

 Related Read: Does Goo Gone Remove Dried Paint?

-White spirit can remove paint from brick, but only if the paint is still wet.
-Also, you should apply the white spirit on the brick by using a rag and not pour it directly on the brick surface.
-Bricks are porous and if they absorb white spirit the brick might discolor.
+White spirit can remove paint from brick, but only if the coating is still wet.
+Also, you should apply the white spirit on the brick by using a rag and not pour it directly.
+Bricks are porous and if they absorb white spirit they might get discolored.

-White spirit can remove paint from metal, but you need to scrape the paint using a paint scraper first.
-Remove most of the paint using a paint scraper from metal and then apply white spirits.
-Leave the white spirits for 10 minutes and then clean the metal surface using warm water.
-The metal will be clean and free of paint.
+White spirit can remove paint from metal, but you need to scrape the paint using a scraper first.
+Remove most of the paint and then apply white spirits.
+Leave it for 10 minutes and then clean the metal surface using warm water.

 White spirits is commonly used to remove paint from brushes.
 Pour white spirit into a clean bucket and put the brush inside the bucket and leave it there for 10 minutes.
 Move the brush around the bucket.
-After 10 minutes, get the brush out of the white spirit bucket and clean it with warm water.
+After 10 minutes, get the brush out off and clean it with warm water.

 If the paint has dried on the brush, then pour some warm water into the brush before applying mineral spirits — this works best for water-based paints.

 In summary, white spirits can remove fresh paint coatings from a surface, but it will struggle to remove dried coatings.
 That’s because white spirits only contains 30% alcohol, so it isn’t strong enough to penetrate or dissolve a dried coating.